NivethaThiruvenkatasamy/Leadbook-Task/README.md

 Output JSON files are posted in [Output](Output) folder.
 There are 2 output files

 1. `company_index.json` - It has all the basic details of all the companies (A to Z).
 2. `company_profiles.json` - It has company profile details with all the contact details for first 50 Companies.
-(Limited it to 50 companies for purpose of

 #### Why Mongo DB ?